Cost of Owning a Bichon Frise

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Allergies screening, Bladder Stones screening, Luxating Patella screening

 Bichon Frises should receive breed-specific screening for allergies starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Most breed-related conditions respond better to early intervention.

 Cost of Bichon Frise Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Bichon Frise ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Bichon Frise ownership.

 More Bichon Frise Guides